abes-esr/oracle-db-backup/README.md

 With a such configuration, `/opt/my-backups/` on the hosting server will have everydays at 3h20 a new fresh backup of the `MYAPPLI` oracle schema.
 Two files will be genrated each days, for example: ``myappli-db-2023-09-06.dmp`` and ``myappli-db-2023-09-06.log``.
 Older files than 7 days will be automaticaly removed.

-To manually force backup, you can use this commande:
+To manually force a backup, you can use this command:
 ```bash
 docker exec -it my-oracle-database /scripts/oracle-db-backup.sh
 ```